-The Company has a management team consisting of people who are very experienced and well qualified.
+The Company has well qualified people who are very experienced in the Management team.
 The team has always been approachable and innovative in its decision-making process.
 Since 2012-13, there has been no significant attrition in the management team.
-This has enabled the Company's growth by the way of quick decision-making and effective implementation of strategies.
+This has enabled The Company's growth by the way of quick decision-making and effective implementation of strategies.